 Rick Richmond has been a Canandaigua resident for seven years.
 He is a semi-retired specialist in scientific business development.
 Rick was a co-founder of SiMPore, Diffinity Genomics, STS Biopolymers, Panorama Plastics, Gradient Lens, Microdispersions, Fairfield Cosmetics, and Medisperse.
 He has a BS from St. Lawrence University and MBA and MS from the University of Rochester.
 Rick is a member of the advisory board of the University of Buffalo Center for Advanced Technology and Excell Partners investment fund and a founding member of the Rochester Angel Network.
 He is a past member of the University of Rochester Libraries’ Advisory Council, past Director of the Health Care Industry Association and past President of the Rochester High Technology Business Council.
 He enjoys kayaking, sailing, skiing, traveling, and especially, reading.

 Jenny joined the staff at Wood Library in 2005 as the Reference and Young Adult Librarian.
 During her six year in that position, she enhanced teen programming by offering a monthly Teen Nite, a teen baking competition, a recording studio tour, a sandcastle contest, and a summer drama club, to name just a few.
 She regularly visits the schools and other youth organizations to promote reading.
 Jenny graduated from the University of New York at Buffalo with a Bachelor’s Degree in English and a Master’s Degree in Library and Information Studies.
-Her career highlights include bringing the Big Read, a community read program, to Canandaigua for three consecutive years and being promoted to Assistant Director in 2010.
-Jenny and her husband, Steve, have a baby girl who is already developing a love for reading.
-Jenny is an avid baker and Buffalo Sabres fan.
+Her career highlights include bringing the Big Read, a community read program, to Canandaigua for three consecutive years and being promoted to Assistant Director in 2010 and to Executive Director in 2012.
+Jenny and her husband, Steve, have a little girl and a new baby boy.
+Jenny is an avid baker and a Buffalo Sabres fan.